ar1hur/gitkeep/README.md

 For lazy people (like myself) i have developed this tiny gem which creates .gitkeep files automatically!

 ##changelog
+0.2.5
+-   added autoclean method to remove not needed .gitkeep files - THX to Scott(!)
+-   refactored rspec test

 0.2.4
 -   added -h option to show possible options

 0.2.3
 -	added -a option to execute git add for adding directories which have a .gitkeep file in there

 0.2.2
--		added rspec tests
+-	added rspec test
 -	added interactive mode
 - 	counting errors
 -	refactored code

 0.2.1
 -   added checks for read/write permissions